 - Materials encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English.
-For example, within each chapter, there are opportunities for independent or small-group interactions.
-In Grade 7, teachers are advised to assign activities as independent or group work (page 57, Teacher eBook). - Materials encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English.
+For example, within each chapter, there are opportunities for partner interactions within the "Foster interactions" sections.
+In Grade 8, teachers are advised to allow EB students to work in small groups with native and bilingual English speakers (page 54, Teacher eBook). - Materials encourage strategic use of students' first language as a means to linguistic, affective, cognitive, and academic development in English.
 For example, at the beginning of each chapter, there is a "Spanish Language Transfer" section.
-This includes support for transferable and nontransferrable skills as well as Spanish cognates and false cognates. - Teacher eBook materials include a section titled Emergent Bilingual/English Learner Support.
+This includes support for transferable and non-transferrable skills as well as Spanish cognates and false cognates. - Teacher eBook materials include a section titled Emergent Bilingual/English Learner Support.
 This section has a description of how to activate prior knowledge for various levels of EB students (Beginning, Intermediate, and Advanced/Advanced High). - Teacher eBook lessons include a section called "Interactive Word Wall."
 For each interactive word wall, vocabulary is listed that will be used throughout the lesson, a list of cognates, words with multiple meanings, and the framework of what the interactive word wall should look like.